gaurvism/Words/README.md

 - **Meaning**: The effect that an action, event, or decision has on something, especially a bad effect.
 - **Example**: Any decrease in tourism could have serious *repercussions* for the local economy.

-## For the month of July :loudspeaker:
+## For the month of March :loudspeaker:

 # Stranded
 - **Meaning**: Left helpless.